qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

          **Tools required**

-         -  Compiler version – LLVM version must be updated to 14.0.4
+         -  Compiler version: LLVM version must be updated to 14.0.4

             .. note::
                To avoid build errors, ensure that there is a ``/`` at the end of the command.